metabase/toucan/docs/db-functions.md

 (db/select User) -> [...] ; return a sequence of Users
 ```

-`select` returns a sequence of model instances.
-You can restrict the set of values returned by passing key-value pairs of columns
+`select` returns a eagerly fetched sequence of model instances.
+You can restrict the set of values returned by passing key-value
-and values:
+pairs of columns and values:

 ##### Using key-value args to restrict results returned